 Hepatitis C: How common is sexual transmission?

-For monogamous couples, the Centers for Disease Control and Prevention (CDC) doesn't recommend routine condom use to prevent transmission.
-But couples should avoid sharing razors, toothbrushes and nail clippers or having intercourse during menstruation.
+For monogamous couples, the Centers for Disease Control and Prevention (CDC) doesn't recommend routine condom use to prevent hepatitis C transmission.
+But couples should avoid sharing razors, toothbrushes and nail clippers, and should also avoid having intercourse during menstruation.

 If you're concerned about hepatitis C, talk to your doctor.
-Hepatitis C can be diagnosed by a blood test.
+Hepatitis C can be diagnosed by a simple blood test.
 Treatment may include medications to help clear the virus from the bloodstream and ultimately cure you of hepatitis C.